English course in Dublin, Ireland!

 Make the most of your time in Ireland with our school’s packed activity program!
 Typical activities include guided tours of Dublin and Dublin Castle, trips to the National Museum and English language film nights.
 Activities such as these give you the chance to meet your fellow students and practice your English outside of class!

-Our school also organises optional excursions for the weekends, although these are not included with the cost of your English course in Dublin.
+Our school also organises optional excursions for the weekends.
 Visit the beautiful gardens of Powerscourt; follow in the footsteps of the Pope at the monastery of Clonmacnoise; or taste traditional Irish whiskeys.

 If you want go further afield and see the natural splendour of western Ireland, two-day excursions are also on offer.
 One trip takes in the exciting city of Galway and the fascinating Aran Islands, whilst another focuses on historic Bunratty Castle and the incredible Cliffs of Moher.